qwertie/testpack/readme.md

         Old value: `{"a":["hi"], "b":7, "c":[3], "x":{"D":4}}`
         New value: `{"a":1,"b":[8],"c":[4],"x":{"D":{"two":2},"E":5}}`
         Out: `{"a":1,"b":[7,8],"c":[3,4],"x":{"D":{"0":4,"two":2},"E":5}}`
+      You can use `undefined` to delete an existing value, e.g.
+        --packagejson=testpack:undefined
 -o, --test-folder=path
       Path to test folder.
 Created if necessary.
 -r, --replace-import /pat1/pat2/